Cluster automorphism group of braid varieties: Background

 Next, we construct a soap film associated to each bridge in $G_{u,\bm\beta}$, which was introduced in \cite[Section 3.4]{GLSBS22} in a different terminology.

 \begin{defn} Given a $G_{u,\bm\beta}$ and a bridge $d$ from $G_{u,\bm\beta}$, define the \newword{soap film} $C_{d}$ associated to a bridge $d$ as follows: \begin{enumerate} \item The soap film $C_{d}$ starts at a bridge $d$, and it continues to the left, clinging to the two horizontal strands that the bridge is attached to. \item There are seven possibilities for how the soap film can appear immediately to the right of any bridge.
-The Figure \ref{fig: propagation rule} shows how the soap film changes as it moves past the bridge in each of these seven scenarios. \item The soap film is a region bounded by the edges in $G_{u,\beta}$, with additional information of whether it passes over or under the horizontal strands. \end{enumerate} \end{defn}
+Figure \ref{fig: propagation rule} shows how the soap film changes as it moves past the bridge in each of these seven scenarios.
+It is also possible that $C_d$ is above both horizontal strands or below both horizontal strands, In this case, nothing happens. \end{enumerate} The soap film is a region bounded by the edges in $G_{u,\beta}$, with additional information of whether it passes over or under the horizontal strands. \end{defn}

-\begin{remark} To clarify, if a soap film encounters a positive crossing along its way, a soap film might become wider or smaller; the propagation of a soap film clings to the strands that are previously attached to. \end{remark}
+\begin{remark} To clarify, if a soap film encounters a positive crossing along its way, a soap film might become wider or smaller, see Figure \ref{fig:behavior at crossing}. \end{remark}

-Each soap film is in bijection with a vertex in a quiver.
-If the resulting soap film $C_d$ is a closed and bounded region, it is known that the bridge $d$ corresponds to a mutable vertex.
-Otherwise, then $C_{d}$ corresponds to a frozen vertex.
-We therefore specify that in such case, a bridge $d$ is a \newword{frozen bridge}, to emphasize its relationship with an initial quiver.
-Let us denote a set $C:=\{C_d\}_{d\in G_{u,\bm\beta}}$.
+The soap films are in bijection with the vertices in a quiver.
+If the resulting soap film $C_d$ is a closed and bounded region, the bridge $d$ corresponds to a mutable vertex.
+Otherwise, $C_{d}$ corresponds to a frozen vertex.
+We therefore specify that in such case, a bridge $d$ is a \newword{frozen bridge}, to emphasize its relationship with an initial quiver. \begin{remark} Followed by the condition (2) of Definition \ref{defn: soap}, the leftmost bridge is always a frozen bridge.
+For future usage in Section \ref{subsec: auxiliary lemmas B} and Theorem \ref{thm: main thm}, let us call this leftmost frozen bridge by $d_L$. \end{remark} Let us denote by $\mathcal{C}:=\{C_d\}_{d\in G_{u,\bm\beta}}$ the set of soap films.
 For future usage, we now give a ordering on the set $C$ as follows.

 \begin{defn} Suppose that $d_a,d_b$ are bridges chosen from the 3D plabic graph $G_{u,\bm \beta}$.
-We define an ordering $<$ on $C$ satisfying the following conditions: \begin{enumerate} \item If $d_a$ and $d_b$ are bridges of the same type (either both frozen or mutable) and that $d_a$ appears on the right of $d_b$ in $G_{u,\bm\beta}$, then $C_{a}>C_b$. \item If $d_a$ and $d_b$ are bridges of the different type and if $d_b$ is a frozen bridge, then $C_a<C_b$. \end{enumerate} \end{defn}
+We define an ordering $<$ on $\mathcal{C}$ satisfying the following conditions: \begin{enumerate} \item If $d_a$ and $d_b$ are bridges of the same type (either both frozen or mutable) and $d_a$ appears on the right of $d_b$ in $G_{u,\bm\beta}$, then $C_{a}>C_b$. \item If $d_a$ is mutable and $d_b$ is frozen, then $C_a<C_b$. \end{enumerate} \end{defn}